Alfi Inc shares more than double, other 'meme stocks' mixed

 “I call this the casino corner of the stock market, all those highly speculative retail stocks that are being traded with no attention to what their actual worth is or fundamentals,” said Ernesto Ramos, U.S. chief investment officer at BMO Global Asset Management in Chicago.

-Other stocks that have recently captured investor attention include Torchlight Energy Resources (TRCH.O), which was the second most actively traded stock on Tuesday, falling 29.4% after it increased its stock offering to $250 million from $100 million as it cashed in on retail investor interest in its shares. read more It had closed Monday's session up 58%.
+Other stocks that have recently captured investor attention include Torchlight Energy Resources, which was the second most actively traded stock on Tuesday, falling 29.4% after it increased its stock offering to $250 million from $100 million as it cashed in on retail investor interest in its shares.
+It had closed Monday’s session up 58%.

 Shares of AMC, which closed up 4.6% on Tuesday are up 2888% for the year-to-date, while GameStop’s were still up about 1070% for the year so far even after paring gains dramatically.